MicrosoftDocs/winrt-api/windows.ai.machinelearning.preview/imagevariabledescriptorpreview_required.md

 # Windows.AI.MachineLearning.Preview.ImageVariableDescriptorPreview.Required

 ## -description
-Gets whether an initializer for the image variable is already provided.
+Gets whether the variable is required or optional.

 ## -property-value
-True if an initializer for the image variable is already provided; otherwise false.
+True if the variable is required.

 ## -remarks